Call4Cloud | MMP-C | Autopilot | Device Preparation

 Patch My Pc | install & update thousands of apps

 When subscription activation gets stuck, it could be due to a secondary work or school account.
 This blog dives into how to fix the subscription activation issue by automatically Removing Secondary Work or School Accounts.
-With a quick detection and remediation script, you can zap these conflicts in no time, ensuring your devices can upgrade back to Enterprise again.
+With a quick detection and remediation script, you can zap these conflicts quickly, ensuring your devices can upgrade to Enterprise again.

 Introduction

 If you’ve ever experienced the “Subscription Activation Issue” that leaves devices stuck in limbo on Windows Pro, then you know how frustrating it can be.
 In a previous post, I outlined how the introduction of the MFAClipRequiredInClipRenew component ended up causing devices to get stuck on Windows Pro instead of upgrading to Windows Enterprise.
-The issue, which was thoroughly analyzed and eventually patched (detailed in this post), seemed like it was finally put to rest.
+The issue, which was thoroughly analyzed and eventually patched (detailed in this post), seemed to be finally put to rest.

 But as with many complex issues, the devil is in the details.
 Even after the core problem was resolved and devices were able to upgrade again from Pro to Enterprise, another roadblock emerged: devices with multiple work or school accounts from different tenants started failing to upgrade.
 The underlying issue?
 When devices tried to switch to the correct license, the ClipRenew process got tripped up by conflicting tenant information stored in the authentication token.